ADAM-UEFS/FGDCC/README.md

-# FGDCC: Fine-Grained Cluster Categorization - An Architecture for Intra-Class Variability in FGVC tasks
+# FGDCC: Fine-Grained Cluster Categorization - An Architecture for Intra-Class Variability in Problems in FGVC tasks

 ## Method